Continuing Education – Distilled, Practical & Advanced Knowledge

 Filmed May 2022

-Daniel Glenn, AIA, AICAE, from 7 Directions Architects/Planners, presents a case study of Stillaguamish Village, a residential community for the Stillaguamish Tribe in Washington consisting of rental housing, Elders cottages, a wellness clinic and a canoe carving workshop.
+Daniel Glenn, AIA, AICAE, from 7 Directions Architects/Planners presents Stillaguamish Village, a residential community for the Stillaguamish Tribe in Washington consisting of rental housing, Elders cottages, a wellness clinic and a canoe carving workshop.

-Daniel discusses the housing design workshop he facilitated with the Stillaguamish Tribe, which examined how one creates sustainable housing environments, how to preserve old growth forests, and create a sense of community and connection to the native landscape.
-Daniel also explains how the seven directions of his cultural heritage informs his design (4 cardinal directions, upward to Father Sky, downward to Mother Earth, and inward to our hearts.)
+Daniel discusses how to create sustainable housing environments, how to preserve old growth forests, and how to create a sense of community and connection to the native landscape.

 Presenter: